1st to 31st March 2022

 - Posts may be written in English or Welsh (bilingual if you wish).

 - The subjects covered in your posts must relate in some way to Wales and/or Welsh writers (or the Welsh diaspora), however, it is permissible to critique works by authors permanently living and working in Wales, regardless of their country of origin.

-- Please use the official hashtag #dewithon20 when tweeting about Wales Readathon 2020.
+- Please use the official hashtag #dewithon22 when tweeting about Wales Readathon 2022.

-- All Dewithon-related posts must link back to this page or acknowledge Book Jotter in some way.
+- All Dewithon-related posts should link back to (or acknowledge) Book Jotter in some way.

-- Please feel free to use the Dewithon logos with a link back to Book Jotter.
+- Please feel free to use any of the Dewithon logos with a link back to Book Jotter.

 - Have fun!

 There are numerous websites listing Welsh writers, some more comprehensive than others, often providing a bridge to further sources of information.
 The following links are worth perusing as you may feel motivated to examine in more depth a particular author or piece of writing:

 Official Dewithon Posts (2018-22):